All tools › Planning & Kickoff › Program Charter Template

 One purchase, yours to keep.
 Use it on every program, customize for your team.
 Works in Excel and Google Sheets.

 A charter doesn't prevent this by being wordy.
 It prevents it by being explicit about what's NOT in scope.
-That's the conversation people avoid in kickoff because it feels combative — but it's the most useful 30 minutes you'll spend on the program.
+That's the conversation people avoid in kickoff because it feels combative.
+It's also the most useful 30 minutes you'll spend on the program.

 "A charter without an out-of-scope section is a wishlist."